anivenk25/tools-in-data-science-public/project-2-automated-analysis.md

 - 1 mark: If the analysis demonstrates a deep understanding of the data, utilizing appropriate statistical methods and uncovering meaningful insights.
 - 1 mark: If the PNG images are relevant, well-designed, and enhance the narrative by effectively illustrating key findings.

+**REMEMBER**: LLMs give different results each time.
+Just because it worked for you doesn't mean it'll work when we evaluate it.
+So be robust in your prompts and code.

-### Bonus marks
+### Bonus marks (12 marks)

-- **Code diversity is encouraged**.
+- 8 marks: **Code diversity**.
 You're welcome to copy code and learn from each other.
 But we encourage diversity too.
 We will use code embedding similarity (via `text-embedding-3-small`, dropping comments and docstrings) and give up to 5 bonus marks for most unique responses.
-(That is, if your response is similar to a lot of others, you lose up to 5 marks.)
+(That is, if your response is similar to a lot of others, you lose these marks.)
-- **Engaging and interesting**.
+- 4 marks: **Engaging and interesting**.
 We'll read your output.
-If it tugs at our hearts or blows our minds, we'll give up to 3 bonus marks to a few lucky students.
+If it tugs at our hearts or blows our minds, we'll give bonus marks to a few lucky students.

+**Prompt injection is fine**.
+LLMs can be coerced via prompt injection.
+You're welcome to try it.
+We'll try hard with our prompts to reduce this possibility.
+But if you succeed, you deserve your marks.

-- **Normalization**.
+**Normalization**.
 Clearly, adding all this up won't total to 20 marks.
 We'll normalize the marks to a maximum of 20.

 ## Deadline